seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

         .. includefrags:: extras/demos/tutorial/basic_sequence_io/solution5.cpp

 There are two functions for writing to sequence files using :dox:`SequenceStream`.
-One, :dox:`SequenceStream#writeRecord writeRecord`, for writing one sequence record from :dox:`String Strings`, and another one, :dox:`SequenceStream#writeAll writeAll`, for writing all sequences from :dox:`StringSet StringSets`.
+One, :dox:`SequenceStream#writeRecord`, for writing one sequence record from :dox:`String Strings`, and another one, :dox:`SequenceStream#writeAll`, for writing all sequences from :dox:`StringSet StringSets`.

 Again, they come in one variant with and another variant without base qualities.
 When writing to a FASTQ file using the function without qualities, the PHRED score 40 is written for each character (``'I'``) and when writing to a FASTA file with the variant with qualities, the qualities are ignored.
 When using :dox:`DnaQ` or :dox:`Dna5Q`, the variant without qualities parameter writes out the qualities stored in the sequence characters themselves.

-Here is an example for using :dox:`SequenceStream#writeRecord writeRecord`:
+Here is an example for using :dox:`SequenceStream#writeRecord`:

 .. code-block:: cpp